-Greenhouse Gas Emissions (GHG Emissions) means emissions of Greenhouse Gases over a specified area and period of time, each expressed as a total in units of carbon dioxide equivalent (CO2e) [and calculated in accordance with The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 (as amended from time to time) or such other equivalent and generally recognised greenhouse gas emission calculation methodology].
+Greenhouse Gas (GHG) Emissions means emissions of GHGs over a specified area and period of time, each expressed as a total in units of carbon dioxide equivalent (CO2e) [and calculated in accordance with The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 (as amended periodically) or such other equivalent and generally recognised greenhouse gas emission calculation methodology].

 Hazardous Substances means any material, substance or organism which, alone or in combination with others, is capable of causing harm to the natural and man-made environment including all or any of the following media: air (including air within buildings and other natural or man-made structures above or below the ground), water, land and any ecological systems and living organisms (including man) supported by those media.

 Serious Environmental Incident means a material event of emission, spillage or discharge of Hazardous Substances; explosions, fire; environmental claims, complaints, or lawsuits (including pre-action correspondence) that are not frivolous or vexatious, and which the relevant Party, acting reasonably, believes to have a reasonable prospect of success; and/ or complaints from or investigations by authorities responsible for the enforcement of Environmental Legislation.

-Sustainability Policy means the Customer’s Sustainability Policy attached at Schedule [X], as amended from time to time and in accordance with Clause 3.
+Sustainability Policy means the Customer’s Sustainability Policy attached at Schedule [●], as amended periodically and in accordance with Clause 3.

-1.1 The Parties acknowledge their common intention in the fulfilment of their obligations under this Agreement to minimise their negative impact on climate change and biodiversity, and to reduce their Greenhouse Gas Emissions [to help [country] achieve its GHG reduction targets/ Net Zero Target].
+1.1 The Parties acknowledge their common intention in the fulfilment of their obligations under this Agreement to minimise their negative impact on climate change and biodiversity, and to reduce their GHG Emissions [to help [country] achieve its GHG reduction targets/ Net Zero Target].